frogologist/frogologist.github.io/collections/_kb/course-progress-tracking-totara.md

 You see this kind of progress tracking when undertaking Totara Academy courses as a learner.

 Note that Totara does not support the display of time-based estimates.
-Totara cannot calculate or display the minutes remaining for a Course; you'll need a developer to build this for you.
+Totara cannot calculate or display the minutes remaining for a Course; you'll need a developer to build that for you.

+## SCORM-based courses

+### How is existing SCORM content typically constructed?

+SCORM content is often constructed as one SCO bundled into one SCORM package.

+Content created in this way must be uploaded to a single SCORM Activity in Totara Learn.
+Where a given Course has only one such Activity, Totara's Activity-based calculations would see the progress jump from 0% to 100% with no intermediate value — even when the learner completed the SCORM content across multiple sittings.

-## How should new SCORM content be built to harness Totara's progress tracking?
+### How should new SCORM content be built to harness Totara's progress tracking?

 This recommendation applies to building [Sharable Content Object Reference Model](https://scorm.com/) (SCORM) content where granular progress tracking is required in Totara Learn.
-You can learn more about SCORM by checking out their [golf examples](https://scorm.com/scorm-explained/technical-scorm/golf-examples/)
+You can learn more about SCORM by checking out their [golf examples](https://scorm.com/scorm-explained/technical-scorm/golf-examples/).

 - Build SCORM-based learning content for a given Course as a series of Standalone Shareable Content objects (SCOs), each packaged separately, with one topic or section per package.
 - Upload each package to the Course as a separate SCORM Activity.
 See Totara's documentation for a [step-by-step guide](https://help.totaralearning.com/display/TH13/SCORM).